-You can order up to five items per visit.
+You can order up to ten items per visit.

 If you are unsure about what you want to see we advise you to get in contact with us using this form.
 Staff will be able to advise on how to use our catalogues and items that may be useful for your research.

 During this time and considering our study space and opening hours are more limited than normal, we are unable to provide quiet study space in the Archive and Research Room as our priority is to enable access to items from the collections to researchers.
-We will continue to monitor and review the situation in line with the Museum’s plans, and guidance from the Government and Public Health England.
+We will continue to monitor and review the situation and will provide further updates via our website.

 At present we are unable to take in group bookings.
-We will continue to monitor and review the situation in line with the Museum’s plans, and guidance from government and Public Health England.
+We will continue to monitor and review the situation and will provide further updates via our website.